cincibrainlab/vhtp/man/vhtp_tutorial1.md

 writetable(batch_result_table, fullfile(myRestPath, 'resting_power_summary.csv'));
 ```
 The last line uses the MATLAB command `writetable` to save the results to a spreadsheet (CSV).
 The `fullfile` functions combines a pathname and a filename to create a valid filepath.

+### Conclusion
+In this tutorial, you have gone from zero to one with the basics of data analysis with vhtp tools.
+You have learned how to load one or more datasets and then calculate spectral power into a CSV form that can be read by statistical software.

+Next, try a visualization of the data you have just collected or work on alternative spatial filters for your data prior to calculating power.